 Pathophysiology of Androgen Insensitivity Syndrome

-AIS is an X-linked recessive condition due to a mutation in androgen receptor gene (AR).
+AIS is an X-linked recessive condition due to a mutation in the androgen receptor gene (AR).
 This is a loss of function mutation so that, although androgen synthesis is normal, the typical post-receptor events mediating the hormonal effects on the tissues are absent.

 Based on the degree of androgen insensitivity, the sexual characteristics of affected individuals can vary from typically feminine to mainly male.
 At birth, there is feminization of external genitalia, absence of secondary sexual characteristics at puberty, with infertility in a genotypical male.
 AIS can be classified into three types:

 Clinical Presentation of Androgen Insensitivity Syndrome

 CAIS: In infancy, the presentation is inguinal or labial swellings.
 In adolescence, the patient may present with primary amenorrhea with age-appropriate breast development and pubertal growth spurt.

-Affected individuals have sparse or absence of pubic and axillary hair.
+Affected individuals have sparse or an absence of pubic and axillary hair.
 An absence of ovaries and fallopian tubes with a short vagina is an indication for karyotyping.
 The vagina always ends in a blind sac as there is absence of uterus and fallopian tubes.
 Adult women with CAIS are taller than normal women without CAIS.

 PAIS: Clinical presentation in these individuals depends on the response of external genitalia to androgens.
 Features include hypospadias, micropenis, bifid scrotum which may or may not contain testes.
 Some individuals may have clitoromegaly.